Microphone Utility Estimation in Acoustic Sensor Networks using Single-Channel Signal Features: Introduction

-In this contribution, we consider acoustic scenarios often encountered in smart home applications comprising a single \gls{soi} captured by multiple distributed microphones in an acoustic enclosure, as depicted in \Cref{fig:introduction-scenario}.
-After estimating the usefulness of the recorded microphone signals, a subset thereof is selected and transmitted to the central wireless \gls{ap} for subsequent coherent multichannel signal processing. \myvII{Although \Cref{fig:introduction-scenario} shows an exemplary scenario with a wireless network with a central \gls{ap}, this is not \myvIII{constraining the scope of the paper.} \myvIII{For the considerations in this paper,} the network may also be wired and the \gls{ap} may be replaced by a network node acting as a local center implementing the multichannel signal processing algorithm.} Instead of a specific signal processing algorithm, we consider a broad class of algorithms that relies on coherent input signals and does not require signals unrelated to the \gls{soi}, \eg, as noise references.
-In addition, we do not consider application-specific cost functions or performance metrics, \eg, \gls{sdr} and \gls{erle}, such that the proposed utility estimation scheme is appropriate for many \myvI{subsequent multichannel signal processing} applications.
-Thus, the proposed \myvI{generic} system takes the form depicted in \Cref{fig:system-overview} comprising two main subsystems: a feature extraction system, a copy of which runs for each microphone signal on the associated network node, and a utility estimation system running on the \gls{ap}.
+In this contribution, we consider acoustic scenarios often encountered in smart home applications comprising a single \gls{soi} captured by multiple distributed microphones in an acoustic enclosure, as depicted in \cref{fig:introduction-scenario}.
+After estimating the usefulness of the recorded microphone signals, a subset thereof is selected and transmitted to the central wireless \gls{ap} for subsequent coherent multichannel signal processing.
+Although \cref{fig:introduction-scenario} shows an exemplary scenario with a wireless network with a central \gls{ap}, this is not constraining the scope of the paper.
+For the considerations in this paper, the network may also be wired and the \gls{ap} may be replaced by a network node acting as a local center implementing the multichannel signal processing algorithm.
+Instead of a specific signal processing algorithm, we consider a broad class of algorithms that relies on coherent input signals and does not require signals unrelated to the \gls{soi}, \eg, as noise references.
+In addition, we do not consider application-specific cost functions or performance metrics, \eg, \gls{sdr} and \gls{erle}, such that the proposed utility estimation scheme is appropriate for many subsequent multichannel signal processing applications.
+Thus, the proposed generic system takes the form depicted in \cref{fig:system-overview} comprising two main subsystems: a feature extraction system, a copy of which runs for each microphone signal on the associated network node, and a utility estimation system running on the \gls{ap}.
 In the feature extraction stage, characteristic signal features are extracted from the observed microphone signals independently from each other, \ie, no cross-channel features are employed.
 The feature sequences obtained from each microphone are then transmitted to the central \gls{ap}, which estimates the individual microphones' utility values.
+A joint approach additionally considering network transmission cost was proposed in \cite{gunther_network-aware_2021}, while the efficacy of the proposed utility estimates for robust source localization and spatial filtering was demonstrated in \cite{gunther_microphone_2021} and \cite{afifi_reinforcement_2021}, respectively.